petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Sessions per Visitor

-An average of the number of sessions for each unique visitor.
+This is an average of the number of sessions for each unique visitor.
 A single visitor can open multiple sessions.
 A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
 For a given time range, the rate is calculated as,

 ```
 (Total number of sessions across all visitors) ÷ (The total number of visitors) * 100